red-blox/Zap/docs/intro/what-is-zap.md

 Zap's API is fully typesafe, with Luau or TypeScript.
 You'll recieve full type checking and autocompletion in your editor.

+### Extended Type Support

+Zap supports far more types than normal `RemoteEvent` serialization does.
+Maps with numbers or `Instance`s as keys are good examples.

 ## 🔒 Security

 Zap is fully secure.
 Buffers make reverse engineering your game's networking much harder and Zap validates all data received.